bddap/comm111/speech2_persuasive.md

 		  3. By opposing your own **true** viewpoint, you learn exactly **why** it's true.
 	  D.  Use facts, figures, and testimony to show that the proposal has worked effectively, or the belief has proved correct.
 		  1. The scientific method is, in a way, about discovering exactly how the scientist is wrong.
-		  2. It seems to work pretty well.
-	  E.  Show that your proposal can overcome any potential objections.
+	  F.  Show that your proposal can overcome any potential objections.
 		  1. Problem when convincing others
 			  - Arguing against your own opinion damages your stance when you don't refute those contrary arguments.
 			  - Yes...